eudisd/banking-simulator/README.md

 ## Testing

-Testing is implemented in three ways: unit tests, integration tests, and e2e tests.
+Testing is implemented in two ways: unit tests and and e2e tests.
 Rather than testing everything, I instead tested the critical code path (reducers, stores, helpers, and full e2e).

 ### Run All Tests